russross/s3fslite/README.md

     data for uploads, ensuring that no data is corrupted in transit.

 *   The `use_cache` option has been removed.
-An on-disk cache is not currently supported, except for the short-term writeback cache.
+An on-disk cache is not currently supported, except for the short-term write-back cache.
     For AFS-style caching (which is more-or-less what s3fs uses), a seperate caching layer would be more appropriate.